noir-lang/noir/yellow-paper/docs/addresses-and-keys/addresses-and-keys.md

 > Note: there is nothing to stop an app and wallet from implementing its own key derivation scheme.
 Nevertheless, we're designing a 'canonical' scheme that most developers and wallets can use.

-### Authorisation keys
+### Authorization keys

 Aztec has native account abstraction, so tx authentication is done via an account contract, meaning tx authentication can be implemented however the user sees fit.
-That is, authorisation keys aren't specified at the protocol level.
+That is, authorization keys aren't specified at the protocol level.

 A tx authentication secret key is arguably the most important key to keep private, because knowledge of such a key could potentially enable an attacker to impersonate the user and execute a variety of functions on the network.